subhadig/subhadig.github.io/_drafts/the-easiest-way-to-stay-always-connected-on-irc.md

 globe and if you don't want to miss out messages while you are offline, you may find yourself in a tricky situation.
-In this post I am going to discuss about the easiest and the most cost-effective way to stay always connected to IRC using [Matrix](https://en.wikipedia.org/wiki/Matrix_(protocol)).
+In this post I am going to discuss about the easiest and the most cost-effective way to stay always connected on IRC using [Matrix](https://en.wikipedia.org/wiki/Matrix_(protocol)).

 ---